 From time to time, we are involved in legal proceedings arising in the ordinary course of our business.
 Periodically, we evaluate the status of each legal matter and assess our potential financial exposure.
-If the potential loss from any legal proceeding is considered probable and the amount can be reasonably estimated, we accrue a liability for the estimated loss.
-Significant judgment is required to determine the probability of a loss and whether the amount of the loss is reasonably estimable.
+If we consider the potential loss from any legal proceeding to be probable and we can reasonably estimate the amount, we accrue a liability for the estimated loss.
 The outcome of any proceeding is not determinable in advance.
-As a result, the assessment of a potential liability and the amount of accruals recorded are based only on the information available to us at the time.
-As additional information becomes available, we reassess the potential liability related to the legal proceeding, and may revise our estimates.
+Therefore, we are required to use significant judgment to determine the probability of a loss and whether the amount of the loss is reasonably estimable.
+Our assessment of a potential liability and the amount of accruals we recorded are based only on the information available to us at the time.
+As additional information becomes available, we reassess the potential liability related to the legal proceeding and may revise our estimates.

 On August 5, 2021, four purported former stockholders of Akcea filed an action in the Delaware Court of Chancery captioned John Makris, et al. v.
 Ionis Pharmaceuticals, Inc., et al., C.A.
 No. 2021-0681, or the "Delaware Action."
 The plaintiffs in the Delaware Action assert claims against (i) former members of Akcea's board of directors; and (ii) Ionis, or collectively, the "Defendants."
 The plaintiffs assert putatively direct claims on behalf of a purported class of former Akcea stockholders.
-The plaintiffs in the Delaware Action assert that the Defendants breached their fiduciary duties in connection with the October 2020 take-private transaction that we and Akcea entered into, in which Akcea became a wholly-owned subsidiary of Ionis.
-We believe that the claims asserted in the Delaware Action are without merit and we filed a motion to dismiss the claims in November 2021.
-Briefing and argument on the motion to dismiss is complete and we are awaiting the court's ruling on the motion.
+The plaintiffs in the Delaware Action assert that the Defendants breached their fiduciary duties in connection with the October 2020 take-private transaction that Ionis and Akcea entered into, in which Akcea became a wholly-owned subsidiary of Ionis.
+Ionis believes this lawsuit is without merit.
+However, the outcome of this lawsuit or any other lawsuit that may be filed challenging the October 2020 take-private transaction is uncertain.
+Accordingly, on June 3, 2022, the parties reached an agreement in principle to settle the Delaware Action for \$12.5 million, subject to the approval of the Delaware Court of Chancery.
+A Stipulation and Agreement of Compromise, Settlement and Release relating to this matter (the "Stipulation and Settlement Agreement") has been executed and filed with the Delaware Court of Chancery, where it awaits Court approval.
+The terms of the Stipulation and Settlement Agreement include no finding of wrongdoing on the part of any of the Defendants.
+A hearing on the Stipulation and Settlement Agreement is scheduled for October 11, 2022.